kyma-project/api-gateway/docs/user/custom-resources/apigateway/04-10-kyma-gateway.md

 # APIGateway Kyma Gateway

-Kyma Gateway is an [Istio Gateway CR](https://istio.io/latest/docs/reference/config/networking/gateway/) named `kyma-gateway` that is located in the `kyma-system` Namespace.
+Kyma Gateway is an [Istio Gateway CR](https://istio.io/latest/docs/reference/config/networking/gateway/) named `kyma-gateway` that is located in the `kyma-system` namespace.
 Istio Gateway describes which ports and protocols should be exposed for a particular domain.
 The configuration of Kyma Gateway varies depending on whether you use a managed SAP BTP, Kyma runtime cluster, or an open-source Kyma cluster.

 ## SAP BTP, Kyma Runtime